noelbekele/noelbekele/README.md

 - 👋 Hi, I’m @noelbekele
 - 👀 I’m interested in software engineering
-- 🌱 I currently a degree in CS and I'm learning new this ✨evrey day✨!
+- 🌱 I currently have a degree in CS and I'm learning new this ✨evrey day✨!
 - 💞️ I’m looking to collaborate on website development and app development
 - 📫 How to reach me nbekele8@gmail.com